Devastated Kentucky tornado survivors pick through debris; search turns to recovery | Science-Environment

 Devastated Kentucky tornado survivors pick through debris; search turns to recovery

-Authorities said they had little hope of finding survivors beneath the rubble, but rescue workers continued to scour fields of debris and residents salvaged what belongings they could find.
-At least 100 people were believed to have been killed in Kentucky alone after the tornadoes tore through the U.S. Midwest and South on Friday night.
+Kentucky residents, many without power, water or even a roof over their heads, worked on Sunday to salvage what they could in towns scarred by a string of powerful tornadoes that officials fear killed more than 100 people while obliterating homes, businesses and anything else in their way.

-Kentucky residents, many without power, gas or even a roof over their heads, woke on Sunday to a landscape scarred by a string of powerful tornadoes that officials fear killed at least 100 people while obliterating homes, businesses and anything else in their way.
-Authorities said they had little hope of finding survivors beneath the rubble, but rescue workers continued to scour fields of debris and residents salvaged what belongings they could find.
+Kentucky residents, many without power, water or even a roof over their heads, worked on Sunday to salvage what they could in towns scarred by a string of powerful tornadoes that officials fear killed more than 100 people while obliterating homes, businesses and anything else in their way.
+Authorities said they had little hope of finding survivors beneath the rubble, but rescue workers continued to scour fields of debris.

-At least 100 people were believed to have been killed in Kentucky alone after the tornadoes tore through the U.S. Midwest and South on Friday night.
+More than 100 people were believed to have been killed in Kentucky alone after the tornadoes tore through the U.S. Midwest and South on Friday night.
 Six workers were killed at an Amazon.com warehouse in Illinois.
 A nursing home was struck in Missouri.
-More than 70,000 people were left without power in Tennessee.
-But nowhere suffered as much as the small town of Mayfield, Kentucky, where the powerful twisters, which weather forecasters say are unusual in winter, destroyed a candle factory https://www.reuters.com/markets/commodities/an-instant-kentucky-factory-destroyed-dozens-employees-missing-2021-12-11 and the fire and police stations.
+But nowhere suffered as much as the small town of Mayfield, Kentucky, where the large twisters, which weather forecasters say are unusual in winter, destroyed a candle factory https://www.reuters.com/markets/commodities/an-instant-kentucky-factory-destroyed-dozens-employees-missing-2021-12-11 and the fire and police stations.
 Across the town of 10,000 people in the state's southwestern corner, homes were flattened or missing roofs, giant trees had been uprooted and street signs were mangled.

-People combed through the rubble of their homes for belongings until night fell on Saturday, when the power-deprived town became mired in darkness, save for occasional flashlights and emergency vehicle headlights.
+Pastor Stephen Boyken, head of His House Ministries in Mayfield, was one of the first people at the candle factory.
+He said he held the hand of a woman who was trapped and prayed with her, urging her to stay awake as she drifted in and out of consciousness, waiting for ambulances to arrive.
+The woman was eventually rescued.

+"We were working together and searching, listening for the screams, listening for the cries," he said.
 Timothy McDill, 48, a refrigeration repair technician, slept Saturday night without water or power in his house in Mayfield, which his parents bought in 1992.
 A telephone pole had come through a window and the brick exterior was ripped off, leaving entire rooms exposed.

 The night of the storm, he tied himself, his wife, his two grandkids, 14 and 12, their two Chihuahuas and a cat to a drainpipe in their basement using a flagpole rope and waited for it to be over.
 "They were troopers.
 They didn't cry that much," McDill said of the children.
 "Me and my missus were doing all the crying.
 We were scared we were going to lose the kids and they don't think of that."